Brumm: Attempting to best RIO

 Brumm Fiat Topolino 500 vans.
 Left is the 500 B from 1946 and a 500 C from 1949.
 These selections show the company's aim at reproducing closely related models.

 For RIO, diecast cars were once a sideline to a tool and die business.
 In comparison to RIO, however, Brumm produced a larger range of different models from the 1970s forward.
 It continues as one of the most prolific European collector oriented diecast firms today, though some of its offerings and approach are similar to Vitesse or Eligor which also offer interesting mixes of vintage with newer vehicles.
 According to a stock sheet from 2003 on the official website, throughout its existence the company had produced over a hundred models consisting of 353 different liveries.
 By comparison, RIO Models though fewer in number carried a more refined and pristine feel.
-RIO often surpassed Brumm in creativity, but not in sheer production numbers, Brumm is the leader.

 While RIO focused on classic as well as newer production cars, Brumm focused on period racing vehicles.
 Brumm's later models expanded to 1930s to 1950s race cars, accurately copying the real cars, down to varied numbering, striping, and nationalistic color schemes according to driver or to particular race.
 Early FIATs, Ferraris, and Alfa Romeos were common, but German and British cars also were in the line-up.
 For example, the 1938 Mercedes W125 Grand Prix no. 15 model accurately portrayed all kinds of intricate details including tiny rear-view mirror, low profile windscreen, suspension detail, authentic looking wire wheels, brown 'leather' hood strap, and disc brakes.
 This car raced in the United States and the model even portrays the Nazi flag on the rear of the body.